kawright/kris-wright-reads/notes/foucault_histsex1.md

-# Kris Wright Reads

-*The collected notes, analyses, and essays of Kristoffer A. Wright*

----

-## Notes: Foucault, Michel - The History of Sexuality, Volume 1: An Introduction
+# Notes: Foucault, Michel - The History of Sexuality, Volume 1: An Introduction

 - Michel Foucault